lino-framework/book/docs/admin/move.rst

 This document explains the following situation: you have a running :term:`production site` on a server S1 and you want to move that site to a new server S2.
-You have installed S2 as described in :doc:`install`, so you have the same application running on both servers, maybe different versions.
-S2 has fictive demo data while S2 has confidential production data.
-You now want to copy the data from S1 to S2.
+You have installed S2 as described in :doc:`install`, so you have the same application running on both servers, maybe a newer version on S2.
+S1 has confidential production data while S2 has fictive demo data.
+You now want to copy the data from S1 to S2, migrating it on the fly as needed.

 Procedure
 =========